ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning/README.md

 At first, use git to clone the project. `git clone https://github.com/ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning.git`.
 Then, `cd` into the project.

-Now, run this docker command to build docker image.
+Now, run this docker command to build a docker image for the project.
 ```
 >> docker build -t twitter .
 ```
-After this step is completed, run docker using this command.
+After this step is completed, run the following command.
 ```
 >> docker run twitter
 ```